 'Unlocking' the developer options settings

-As we mentioned, the developer options on your phone are hidden by default.
-This actually makes a lot of sense, because they are easy to "unhide" and most people have little need to use any of them.
-But everyone reading this is a bit more advanced than most people, simply because you are reading an Android enthusiast website.
+This actually makes a lot of sense because they are easy to "unhide," and most people have little need to use any of them.
+If you do, unlocking the dev-ops screen is simple.

-- USB debugging: This is what allows your phone to communicate over the USB port on your computer via the Android Debug Bridge (ADB).
-You need to enable this to use things like DDMS, or to use ADB commands.
+- USB debugging: This allows your phone to communicate over the USB port on your computer via the Android Debug Bridge (ADB).
+You need to enable this to use things like DDMS or ADB commands.

 - Revoke USB debugging authorizations: When you use a computer to debug over USB for the first time, you have to authorize it and set up a keypair.
 This setting revokes all those and forces you to do it again.